eduardacandido/milestone-01/README.md

 -   ### User stories

-    -   #### First Time Visitor Goals

-        1. As a First Time Visitor, I want to easily understand the main purpose of the site and learn more about the organisation.
+    * As a user I want to easily understand the main purpose of the site and be able to easily navigate throughout the site.
+    * As a user I want to find information about their education, skills and experience.
+    * As a user I want to find their previous projects easily.
-        2. As a First Time Visitor, I want to be able to easily navigate throughout the site to find content.
+    * As a user I want to find the best way to contact them to send a new project request and/or get a new project budget.
-        3. As a First Time Visitor, I want to look for testimonials to understand what their users think of them and see if they are trusted.
-I also want to locate their social media links to see their followings on social media to determine how trusted and known they are.
+    * As a user I want to be able to find their contact details and social media links easily to get in touch.

-    -   #### Returning Visitor Goals

-        1. As a Returning Visitor, I want to find information about .
+    * As a user I want to be able to download their CV easily without many clicks.
-        2. As a Returning Visitor, I want to find the best way to get in contact with the organisation with any questions I may have.
-        3. As a Returning Visitor, I want to find community links.
+    * As a user I want to be able to access this website on my mobile device or table.

 -   ### Design
     -   #### Colour Scheme
-        -   The two main colours used are Code Insititue red, and white.
+        -   The five main colours used are:
+        #ffffff white
+        #BFD7EA lapis lazuli
+        #376996 columbia blue
+        #03045E federal blue
+        #000000 black
+        -   The palette has been chosen for the color blue usually calling to mind a feeling of peace, order and security.
+Also for being seen as a sign of reliability, professionalism and stability, often bringing trust from users to content.
     -   #### Typography
-        -   The Montserrat font is the main font used throughout the whole website with Sans Serif as the fallback font in case for any reason the font isn't being imported into the site correctly.
-Montserrat is a clean font used frequently in programming, so it is both attractive and appropriate.
+        -   The Georgia font is the main font used throughout the whole website with 'Times New Roman' and then Serif as the fallback font in case for any reason the font isn't being imported into the site correctly.
+Georgia is a serif font used frequently in resumes, so it is both easilly readable and appropriate.
     -   #### Imagery
         -   Imagery is important.
-The large, background hero image is designed to be striking and catch the user's attention.
-It also has a modern, energetic aesthetic.
+The large background image is designed to be relaxing and make the user feel confortable.
+It also has a professional, serene aesthetic still keeping within the palette.

 *   ### Wireframes